advancedforms/advancedforms.github.io/_posts/2019-01-04-using-calculated-fields.markdown

 filters: "af/field/calculate_value"
 ---

-Calculated fields are updated live when a form is filled and can contain any content you'd like to.
+Calculated fields are updated live when a form is filled out and can contain any content you'd like to.
 They are perfect for providing previews or to show calculated values before submission.

 ## Adding a calculated field